swiftlang/swift-evolution/proposals/0181-package-manager-cpp-language-version.md

 ```

 These settings will apply to all the C and C++ targets in the package.
 The
-default value of these properties will be `nil`, i.e. language standard flag
+default value of these properties will be `nil`, i.e., a language standard flag
 will not be passed when invoking the C/C++ compiler.

 _Once we get the build settings feature, we will deprecate these properties._